-How does a data logger work and what do you use it for?
+How does a data logger work and how do you use it?

-Use IoT data loggers to automatically collect data like running hours, track position, and receive PDF reports directly from your machines and tools.
+Use IoT data loggers to automatically collect data on running hours, track position, or receive PDF reports directly from your machines and tools.
 This article will introduce how data loggers work and offer use cases within the construction industry.

 Data loggers, also often referred to as tracking devices, are becoming more and more popular in the construction industry.